Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - A ∩ B = dual(B) .
 A
 - dual(A ∩ B) = dual(B) ^ dual(A)

 The second method's dual is not necessarly the pseudoscalar.
-See Fortijne's thesis for detailed information.
+See Fontijne's thesis for detailed information (chapters 2.8.4, 2.13.2).

 # transformations